Keeping on top of the mess with kids

 - Aren’t garbage: It’s $3 for that knock-off pony at the dollar store.
 Who cares if it gets wrecked or lost, right?
 Wrong.
 This mentality teaches kids that toys are disposable and they don’t learn how to care for them.
 Our daughter recently lost a toy that meant a lot to her and we didn’t replace it.
 She now leaves her favourite toys at home because she learned her lesson.

 Whenever my kids see a plastic bag in the hallway with various items inside, they drop what they are doing and inspect the contents.
 “Are you giving this away??” they ask in shrill, panicky voices.
 Sometimes it is bound for the thrift store.
 Other times, it is bound for the basement where it will be stored until it is forgotten about or needed for the next kid.
 But more often than not, it is being given away.

 Not only is it healthy for us to get rid of useless items, but good for our kids too.
 It keeps them on their toes ( joke).
 But I do find it helps their generosity (at an appropriate age – my daughter is now amazing at giving stuff away.
 One year ago, I asked her to go through her barbies – there was a grand total of zero barbies in the give-away pile).
 They also realize which stuff is important and what is not.

 Set limits and expectations

 Like any kind of discipline, kids need clear limits and clear expectations.
 If you’re annoyed with how your kids treat their stuff, chances are that it’s not their fault.
 They don’t understand the value of their stuff because their boundaries (and your pockets) are limitless.
 If you’re overwhelmed by the toys in your living room, then make clear expectations of where your kids need to put them at the end of the day.
-Like anything, it will take a while to make good habits.
-But in the end, your kids (and your sanity) will thank you for letting them get away (and play) with less.
+Like anything, it will take time to make good habits.
+But in the end, your kids (and your sanity) will thank you for letting them play with less.